hotstuff194k/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Strive to make your code clear, concise, and easily understandable by others.
 Invest time in writing expressive variable names, adding comments where necessary, and structuring your code for maintainability.
 Remember, you're not just writing code for the computer; you're writing it for fellow humans who will inevitably interact with it long after its initial creation."

 In essence, this highlights the importance of readability and maintainability in software development, which are critical aspects of high-quality, sustainable code.

+# 2024-01-03
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written.
+Invest time in planning, refactoring, and modularizing your work.
+This not only enhances its longevity but also minimizes bugs and simplifies collaboration.
+Always keep learning and adapting to new technologies, but never underestimate the power of well-structured basics."

+In brief: "Write simple, maintainable code and continuously refine your craft."